Trustworthy File Systems

 - In-memory data structures for maintaining the file-system information can largely be handled by suitable abstract data types (ADTs), which are separately implemented and verified.

 The below figure shows the main components of our framework.
 Boxes represent code or specifications, while block arrows epresent the proofs which connect them.
 Framed boxes indicate components which the file-system implementor must provide.
-Of these, white boxes are specific to the file system being built, while grey boxes are reusable between different file systems.
-Frameless, grey boxes represent components which are automatically generated and thin arrows show the generation of artefacts (specs, proofs and code).
+Of these, white boxes are specific to the file system being built, while shaded boxes are reusable between different file systems.
+Frameless, shaded boxes represent components which are automatically generated and thin arrows show the generation of artefacts (specs, proofs and code).

 As indicated in the diagram, the file system implementor must provide four distinct components: